cylc/cylc-doc/src/user-guide/running-workflows.rst

 Polling to Track Job Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Workflow server programs can actively poll task jobs at configurable intervals, via non-interactive SSH to the job host.
+Schedulers can actively poll task jobs at configurable intervals, via non-interactive SSH to the job host.

 Polling is the least efficient task communications method because task state is